James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 Although the artist signed most of his pictures, there are many that he never signed.
 Some have been

-past by Alten family descendants.
+Alten family descendants.
 Those are frequently accompanied by signed letters of authenticity.
+Other

 This inventory, as with every online catalogue raisonné, is a dynamic document, and changes

-authenticity can and should be made when evidence presents a compelling argument for such change.
-As
+should be made when evidence presents a compelling argument for such change.
+As such, no absolute warranty

 Images used in this catalogue have been derived from several sources.
 Many have been digitally photographed

-have provided pictures of their paintings via email attachments and some have been downloaded from sites
+pictures of their paintings via email attachments and some have been downloaded from sites already extant

 Images are provided here as they are found to exist regardless of quality.
 Early twentieth century